barancev/webdriver-factory/README.md

 </dependency>
 ```

-The library implements [Object Pool design pattern](http://sourcemaking.com/design_patterns/object_pool), but for historical reason it is called "a factory".
-The instances created by the factory are called "managed instances".
+The library implements [Object Pool design pattern](http://sourcemaking.com/design_patterns/object_pool), but for a historical reason it is called "factory".

+The instances created by the pool are called "managed instances".

 The library provides three ways to manage instances:
-* `SingleWebDriverPool` allows a single managed instance of WebDriver to exist in any given moment;
+* `SingleWebDriverPool` allows a single managed instance of WebDriver to exist in any given moment,
-* `ThreadLocalSingleWebDriverPool` allows a single managed instance of WebDriver to exist for each thread;
+* `ThreadLocalSingleWebDriverPool` allows a single managed instance of WebDriver to exist for each thread,
 * `LooseWebDriverPool` does not impose any restrictions and creates a new managed instance on each request.

-If you don't dislike global vars you can use `WebDriverPool.DEFAULT` that is an instance of `ThreadLocalSingleWebDriverPool`.
+You can use as many separate pools as you like, but there is also `WebDriverPool.DEFAULT` that is an instance of `ThreadLocalSingleWebDriverPool`.

 **1) The simplest use case**